 - processed in a manner that ensures appropriate security of the personal data

-The GDPR applies to ‘personal data’ meaning any information relating to an identifiable person who can be directly or indirectly identified in particular by reference to an identifier.
+The DPA applies to ‘personal data’ meaning any information relating to an identifiable person who can be directly or indirectly identified in particular by reference to an identifier.

 This definition provides for a wide range of personal identifiers to constitute personal data, including name, identification number, location data or online identifier, reflecting changes in technology and the way organisations collect information about people.

 How DPA affects LGPS members

 We already have procedures in place which comply with similar data protection principles under the Data Protection Act 1998.
 The new regulations reinforce these existing requirements, and LGPS members are unlikely to notice a change in the service they receive from us here at DPF.

 Every LGPS fund is required to update their privacy notice in line with the new requirements setting out, among other things, why certain data is held, the reason for processing the data, who they share the data with and the period for which the data will be retained.
 Within the notice, members will also be provided with additional information about their rights under the legislation.

 Why Derbyshire Pension Fund holds personal data